BirdBrainTechnologies/BirdBlox-FinchBlox-JS-Frontend/README.md

 Most messages passed to blocks (stop, flag, broadcast events, etc.) are passed recursively.
-They originate in CodeManager.js, which calls TabManager.js (which deals with the tab bar at the top of the screen) It then passages the message to all its tabs.
+They originate in CodeManager.js, which calls TabManager.js (which deals with the tab bar at the top of the screen) It then passes the message to all its tabs.
 Each tab calls functions in that tab's BlockStacks.
 Each BlockStack in turn tells the first Block in that stack, which tells the next block, etc.  At the same time, Blocks pass messages to their Slots and BlockSlots (found in loops and if statements).